decentraland/adr/content/ADR-145-pick-realm-v2.md

 _Description_:

 This rule will still operate as it currently does.
-However, in order to implement it on the server-side, the client will need to check the latency on all nodes to pass this information to the service.
-To prevent clients from constantly calling all nodes to check latency, they will first check if the realm-picking service is using a `variant` that contains the `LARGE_LATENCY` filter and only if it does it will gather the latency information to pass it over.
+However, to implement it on the server-side, the client will be required to check the latency of all nodes and provide this information to the service.
+To avoid excessive latency checks by clients, they will first verify if the realm-picking service is utilizing a set of rules that includes `LARGE_LATENCY`, and only then gather latency information to pass on.
+Ultimately, if this rule is in effect, it will filter out nodes that do not meet a predefined threshold as per its configuration.

-### Variants
+### Set of Rules

 #### Default

-This variant will serve as the default configuration when no specific context needs to be addressed.
+This set of rules will serve as the default configuration when no specific context needs to be addressed.
 1. Filter by OVERLOADED_CATALYST
     - Firstly, nodes that are struggling to perform as expected will be filtered out.
 2. Filter by LARGE_LATENCY